US STOCKS-Wall Street climbs; Fed minutes confirm inflation jitters

 The S&P 500 posted 27 new 52-week highs and no new lows; the Nasdaq Composite recorded 160 new highs and 18 new lows.

 About 7.0 billion shares changed hands in U.S. exchanges, more than the 6.8 billion daily average over the last 20 sessions.
-(Additional reporting by Yashaswini Swamynathan in Bengaluru; Editing by Nick Zieminski and James Dalgleish)
+(Additional reporting by Yashaswini Swamynathan in Bengaluru; Editing by Nick Zieminski)

 May 25 The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.